 Exploring Automated Data Interpretation and Why You Need It

-There are a lot of technology blogs about the future, so we wanted to focus on the most exciting communication innovation available right now—automated data.
+There are a lot of technology consulting blogs about the future, so we wanted to focus on the most exciting communication innovation available right now—automated data.
 Automated data provides a consolidated view for leaders to interpret and make game-changing decisions that drive innovation and growth.
 This is a very useful and early application of AI, and it holds the promise to improve customer engagement tenfold.

 Introducing Automated Data